 Baseline information will be ascertained through needs assessments carried out by the relevant UN agencies, Government entities, and participating organizations.
 As mentioned earlier, UNHCR possesses two major data sets on Afghan refugees, the NADRA database of Afghan refugees and the PPVR survey outcomes.
-In addition, the annual participatory assessment that was carried out in 2013, together with the RAHA comprehensive needs assessment, will also provide baseline information for the projects identified.
+In addition, the annual participatory assessments, together with the RAHA comprehensive needs assessment, will also provide baseline information for the projects identified.